psychopy/workshops/source/3days/buildingBetter.rst

 *Exercise*
 `````````````````````````````````````````

-Use the second counterbalance exercise in the demos folder.
+Open exercise 2 in the counterbalanceExercises folder.
+This is very similar to our last task, but this time our two routines present different kinds of components, so we need to use a different method of counterbalancing.

 We want a design where groupA sees cat images first and group B sees cat words first.
 Counterbalance this flow using the nReps arguments in the loops.